 In 1992, Gay began work in the Orthopaedic Hospital in Croom, Co Limerick as the Senior Physiotherapist, where she remained for seven years.
 In 1999, she decided to put all her experience into her own clinic and opened “Adare Physiotherapy Clinic”.
 The Clinic has served the area successfully since then.

 In order to keep the clinic up to date with new methods of treatment Gay has successfully completed a Post Graduate Diploma in Clinical Therapies in the University of Limerick.
 She has also completed courses in Manual Handling and Computer Postural Assessments.
+Gay likes to attend lectures and courses to keep a fresh view of treatments available to patients.

 Share with friends